SVD-DIP: Overcoming the Overfitting Problem in DIP-based CT Reconstruction: Introduction

 In recent years, deep learning has been applied successfully to many imaging modalities, often via a supervised learning paradigm \cite{arridge_maass_oektem_schoenlieb_2019,ongie2020deep}.
 However, supervised learning tends to require a large amount of paired training data to be effective \cite{Baguer_2020}.
 Deep Image Prior (DIP) \cite{Ulyanov_2020} is an unsupervised alternative to applying deep learning to image reconstruction.
 Its main advantage over supervised methods is that it requires no training data, and learns only on the observed data sample, relying on the rich structure of convolutional neural networks (CNNs) to have a regularizing effect on the image.
 However, it is not without limitations.
 The network can overfit to the noise, and has to be freshly trained for every image we intend to reconstruct.
 The Educated Deep Image Prior (EDIP) \cite{educatedWarmStart} is a variant of DIP that addresses some of these issues.
 It uses pretraining by initializing the network architecture with a pretrained (warm-start) parameter setting, rather than randomly.
 However, EDIP still suffers from overfitting even if equipped with a regularized objective; iterating beyond a certain point leads to deteriorated quality.

 The problem of overfitting is not unique to DIP.
 Recently, \citet{singularValueFinetuning} suggested a novel way of adapting pretrained parameters in a CNN using the singular value decomposition (SVD) to address overfitting and the generalization ability of a CNN specifically in the context of image segmentation.
 In this paper, our contribution is to integrate the idea of the SVD fine-tuning into the EDIP framework, achieving remarkable stability.
 Specifically, we first train a CNN on synthetic data, and before warm-starting the DIP with the pretrained parameter setting, we replace some or all of the layers of the network using the SVD.
 In our experiments, the resulting DIP (i.e., SVD-DIP) is much more resistant to overfitting.
-When iterating for very long, e.g. 200k iterations, it retains a high PSNR value, outperforming the classical DIP.
-Additionally, the SVD-DIP reports an almost non-existent drop in the maximal PSNR value.
+When iterating for very long, e.g.\ 200k iterations, it retains a high PSNR value, outperforming the classical DIP.
+On the other hand, the SVD-DIP only leads to a minor drop in the maximal PSNR value.